Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Intermediate

-4.12K Views
+10.4K Views

-11 min read
+23 min read

-Pointers in C++: An Overview
+Pointers in C++

-Pointers in C++ point to the memory location of another variable.
-They let us access any memory location in the memory of the computer.
-In this comprehensive C++ tutorial, we'll take you on a guided tour of the C++ language, from its foundational concepts to the advanced ones.
+In this comprehensive C++ tutorial, we'll take you on a guided tour of pointers in C++, their uses, declaration, initialization, and types of pointers, as well as modify the values of pointers.
 In addition to the insights shared in this article, consider taking advantage of C++ Online Training to enhance your knowledge and proficiency.
-We'll provide the information on pointers that will not only help build your knowledge in C++ language

 What are Pointers in C++?

 Pointers are variables that contain the memory address of another variable instead of a direct value.
-Such variables can be of type int, float, char, etc. By referencing this memory address, programmers can access and modify data indirectly.
+Such variables can be of type. int, float, char, etc. By referencing this memory address, programmers can access and modify data indirectly.

 What are Pointers in C++

-Use of pointers in C++
+Use of Pointers in C++

 • Arrays, Functions, and Structures - Pointers in the c ++ programming language are widely used in arrays, structures, and functions.
 It reduces the code and improves the performance of that particular program.